Adrien Lambert

 Joseph Adrien Henri Lambert (15 July 1913 – 23 July 2003) was a Canadian farmer and politician.
 Lambert was a Social Credit Party of Canada member of the House of Commons of Canada.
 He was born in Saint-Adrien-d'Irlande, Quebec and became a farmer by career.

-Lambert was defeated in early attempts to win the Lotbinière electoral district as an independent candidate in 1949 and 1965.
+Lambert was defeated in early attempts to win the Lotbinière electoral district as an independent candidate in the 1949 Canadian federal election and the 1965 Canadian federal election.

 He won the Bellechasse electoral district in the 1968 federal election, initially as a Ralliement créditiste candidate.
 His party rejoined the Social Credit Party of Canada in 1971, under which he was re-elected at Bellechasse in 1972, 1974 and 1979.

 Lambert served successive terms from the 28th to 31st Canadian Parliaments after which he was defeated by Alain Garant of the Liberal party in the 1980 federal election.